nmwsharp/polyscope-docs/cpp/source/structures/volume_mesh/basics.md

 edge width | how thick to draw mesh edges, use `0.` to disable and `1.` for reasonable edges | `#!cpp double getEdgeWidth()` | `#!cpp setEdgeWidth(double val)` | [yes]([[url.prefix]]/basics/parameters/#persistent-values) material | what [material]([[url.prefix]]/features/materials) to use | `#!cpp std::string getMaterial()` | `#! setMaterial(std::string name)` | [yes]([[url.prefix]]/basics/parameters/#persistent-values) |

-_(All setters return `this` to support chaining.
-Structure options return a generic structure pointer, so chain them last.)_